Monifactory/sculk-multiblock/README.md

 `lore.org` contains the relevant lore explaining how these machines are supposed to be working, as well as, general lore about the world (like how sculk really loves the cold)

+`mechanics.org` contains information on how machines are supposed to work mechanically.
+Helps to define what exactly is intended behavoir and what's a bug (also lets people easily see how its supposed to work).